music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 the
 complete work:

-{% include plainExample.html example="./v3/examples/performances/performances-sample301.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample301.xml" valid="true" version=page.version %}

 Similar markup is also applicable when a single file representing the entirety of